-Short Paper #1/Short Paper #2 (50%) Midterm (15% - 20%) Final (30%) Participation (0% - 5%) Of the two paper grades, the lower will count for 10% of your final grade, the higher for 40%.
-Expectations for Out-of-Class Study: Students should prepare for each lecture by giving the corresponding reading assignment at least two hours of careful reading, i.e. focused, sustained, and perhaps repeated reading in a quiet setting, with questions and objections noted.
+Short Paper #1/Short Paper #2 (50%) [Of the two paper grades, the lower will count for 10% of final course grade, the higher for 40%.]
+Midterm (20%) Final (30%) Participation (TBD--can shift your final course grade up or down by as much as 5%) Expectations for Out-of-Class Study: Students should prepare for each lecture by giving the corresponding reading assignment at least two hours of careful reading, i.e. focused, sustained, and perhaps repeated reading in a quiet setting, with questions and objections noted.
 Students should expect to spend at least 15-20 hours outside class on each short paper and another 15-20 preparing for each exam.
 These estimates are in addition to the time required to read the course material in preparation for each lecture.
 Course Schedule: